Find Continuity of a Function Pdf Examples

 Q.3.
 Find the value of the constant \(k\) so that the function \(f\) defined below is

-\(x=0,\) where \(f\left( x \right) = \left\{ {\begin{array}{*{20}{c}} {\frac{{1 – \cos \,4x}}{{8\,{x^2}}},}&{x \ne 0}\\ {k,}&{x = 0} \end{array}} \right.\)
+continuous at \(x=0,\) where \(f\left( x \right) = \left\{ {\begin{array}{*{20}{c}} {\frac{{1 – \cos \,4x}}{{8\,{x^2}}},}&{x \ne 0}\\ {k,}&{x = 0} \end{array}} \right.\)

 Ans: It is given that the function \(f\) is continuous at \(x=0.\) Therefore, \(\mathop {\lim }\limits_{x \to 0} f(x) = f(0)\)